 - The cost to set up the infrastructure is high

-- Configuring, testing, purchasing, and implementing the server costs more than the CMMS price.
+- Configuring, testing, purchasing, and implementing the server costs more than the price.

-- On-premise CMMS is costly and time-consuming for maintaining and upgrading.
+- On-premise application is costly and time-consuming to maintain and upgrade.

-- For any updates in the software, maintenance teams will be responsible for implementing those updates.
+- For any updates requirements, maintenance teams will be responsible for implementing any updates in it.